 Getting around in the kitchen to prepare food was awkward so I rested my knee on a chair and hobbled in so that my hands would be free.

 I had to learn to wash clothes, load and unload the dishwasher, get the mail, and figure out how to drink a beer on the patio (by putting the beer can and glass in a backpack and pouring it outside).

 None of these solutions were rocket science, but I tricked my brain into rewarding me with a little dopamine hit when I figured each of them out.
-That helped replace the dopamine deficit from not getting exercise.
+That helped replace the endocannabinoid and endorphin deficit from not getting exercise.